-Your wedding should be a reflection of your personality (and your fiancé’s), but fine-tuning every detail can make even simple choices not so simple.
 If you’re just starting your wedding planning adventure, don’t be afraid to skip certain details.
-And for the things that truly deserve your attention, here are five tips to help streamline the planning process.
+And for the things that truly deserve your attention, here are five wedding planning tips to help streamline the process.

 1. Make it a team effort

 Great ideas will come when you and your future spouse are together as well as when you’re apart.
 Either way, remember them by keeping them all in one place.
 Rather than jotting down wedding ideas on scattered scraps of paper, create a “Wedding” notebook in Evernote and use our party brainstorming template to house all of your ideas.
 You can then share it with your fiancé, and literally get on the same page.

 Evernote syncs across all your devices, so your partner can see right away when you’ve added something.
 You can assign tasks to them, tag notes to organize them by category (think: “photographer,” “entertainment,” and “honeymoon”), and link your calendar so that key planning events and appointments never slip through the cracks.
 This makes it easy to share timelines and checklists with vendors, venues, and even your entire wedding party.

 When you’re newly engaged, keeping the important stuff on your radar can be tough.
 Creating a checklist helps you divvy up tasks with your partner and avoid feeling like you’re forgetting something.
 Wedding experts at Brides magazine have a full wedding planning outline, starting a year before your wedding date, which you can clip and save in Evernote.
 In addition, this party planning checklist can help you focus on what matters most.
 Try it out and include the details you have in mind for your big day.

 Power tip: Use Tasks in Evernote to add due dates, times, alerts, and reminders, and even make them recurring to ensure you’re staying on top of all your to-dos for your big day!